bilgino/angularforddd/README.md

 ![](src/assets/images/component_tree.png)

 Almost conform to REST and HATEOAS, we notice a clear navigation path which makes it considerable to map wireframes to the component tree.
-It is obvious that this approach does not comply with a DDD task-based UI projection because the router configuration is tide coupled to HATEOAS.
+It is obvious that this approach doesn't comply with a DDD task-based UI projection because the router configuration is tide coupled to HATEOAS.
 Moreover, while with task-based UI components we expect appropriate view models, the HATEOAS approach provides us with CRUD-based resource models.
 Very often service providers create RESTful Web APIs, where clients have to stitch data together by themselves.
 In order to satisfy UX requirements it is not feasible to prepare read models for every client's use case!
 In this context a HATEOAS approach is excellent for mobile devices and CRUD-based applications,